Copyright 2024 The Penzai Authors.

 By convention, most of the “complicated” logic in Penzai model classes happens when we initialize them, using the .from_config method we called earlier.
 Once the model is built, the pretty-printed representation provides a full specification of everything the model does, and the parameters are stored as direct attributes on the layers that need them.
 A general design principle of Penzai is “what you see is what you get”; you should be able to learn everything you need to know about a model by printing it out.

-In fact, you can click on a pretty-printed output, press r to add qualified names to the pretty-printed visualization (try it above!), and then copy and paste the entire pretty-printed code and execute it to make a copy of the model:
+In fact, you can click on a pretty-printed output and press r to add qualified names to the pretty-printed visualization (try it above!), which will tell you exactly what type each layer has.
+(If you remove the parameters first using pz.unbind_params, you can even copy and paste the pretty-printed output to rebuild the model structure!)

 And you can freely add new logic as well, even if it wasn’t configured in the initial model.
 For instance, here’s how you could insert a new layer that prints out its intermediate activation: